dagartga/dagartga.github.io/_posts/2024-03-08-association-rule-learning.md

 We calculate Lift by dividing Confidence by Expected Confidence.

-A Lift score *greater than 1* indicates that items A & B appear together *more often* than expected, and conversely a Lift score *less then 1* indicates that items A & B appear together *less often* than expected.
+A Lift score *greater than 1* indicates that items A and B appear together *more often* than expected, and conversely a Lift score *less then 1* indicates that items A and B appear together *less often* than expected.

 <br>
 ##### In Practice

-While above we're just discussing two products (Item A & Item B) - in reality this score would be calculated between *all* pairs of products, and we could then sort these by Lift score (for example) and see exactly what the strongest or weakest relationships were - and this information would guide our decisions regarding product layout, recommendations for customers, or promotions.
+While above we're just discussing two products (Item A and Item B) - in reality this score would be calculated between *all* pairs of products, and we could then sort these by Lift score (for example) and see exactly what the strongest or weakest relationships were - and this information would guide our decisions regarding product layout, recommendations for customers, or promotions.

 <br>
 ##### An Important Consideration